 And unfortunately, I was exposed to just scrolling Twitter.

-Um like a 9-11 type event for for the Trump administration.
+Is something that was like a 9-11 type event for the Trump administration.

-That's been one of the most interesting parts of reporting on this, was seeing the humanity in uh as was described to me by third parties familiar uh with them.
+That's been one of the most interesting parts of reporting on this was seeing the humanity in, as was described to me by third parties familiar with them.

-So that's certainly um part of this, just like anybody would if their friend was not only killed, but in you know, a really grotesque uh fashion, and in a way that was kind of this weird, you know, hyper-mediated thing that everyone saw instantly.
+So that's certainly part of this, just like anybody would if their friend was not only killed, but in a really grotesque fashion, in a way that was kind of this weird, you know, hyper-mediated thing that everyone saw instantly.

 But at the same time, your earlier point is also true that the national security state runs on a sort of autopilot that almost doesn't matter who's in the White House.

-I did a story on the run-up to the designation of these cartels as a foreign terrorist organization and found that actually the Biden administration had laid a lot of the groundwork um for that, making moves towards uh sanctioning them via treasury, and there was a different type of designation that they give them.
+I did a story on the run-up to the designation of these cartels as a foreign terrorist organization and found that actually the Biden administration had laid a lot of the groundwork for that, making moves towards sanctioning them via treasury.

 I can't remember the exact term.

-But the point is that um, you know, there are both human actors who reside in the White House, and they tend to receive the most attention because it's just, you know, I don't know if it's like media loves drama and just faces and personalities, but the bureaucracy receives a lot less attention.
+But the point is that, you know, there are both human actors who reside in the White House and they tend to receive the most attention because just, you know, I don't know if it's like media loves drama and just faces and personalities, but the bureaucracy receives a lot less attention.

-And that's what's really troubling here because the moment we find ourselves in, what's called the global war on terror, guat as government people often call it, um, has drawn to a close.
+And that's what's really troubling here because the moment we find ourselves in, what's called the global war on terror, GWAT, as government people often call it, has drawn to a close.

-Uh, it's not that we're not fighting ISIS in Al-Qaeda at all anymore.
+It's not that we're not fighting ISIS and al-Qaeda at all anymore.

-We still are, but it's not the um overarching strategic focus of the federal government.
+We still are, but it's not the overarching strategic focus of the federal government.

 Now it's the left.

-I mean, I just did a story on how the shutdown uh somehow has not affected anyone in the FBI, even support staff, they're completely exempt.
+I mean, I just did a story on how the shutdown somehow has not affected anyone in the FBI, even support staff.

 The national security state is in a privileged category of its own.